khliland/HDANOVA/README.md

 ```
 ## HD-ANOVA book <img src="man/figures/Wiley.png" align="right" alt="" width="232" />

-This package contains a large variety of the methods described in Age K. Smilde, Tormod Næs and Kristian Hovde Liland's book:
+This package contains the main methods described in Age K. Smilde, Federico Marini, Johan A. Westerhuis and Kristian Hovde Liland's book:

-_Multiblock Data Fusion in Statistics and Machine Learning_
+_Analysis of Variance for High-Dimensional Data_
- _- Applications in the Natural and Life Sciences_
+ _- Applications in Life, Food and Chemical Sciences_

 To be published by Wiley in 2025.